Lynixt/data-engineering-portfolio/README.md

 I have a CS degree and previous QA experience, but I'd never touched data engineering until recently.
 Two years of career uncertainty.
 Then I asked the right question and everything clicked.

+Each project has a detailed README explaining the architecture, setup, and my thought process.
+I treat my portfolio like I would treat a production system.

 The factory is open.

+## What's Next
+- 📊 Integration capstone combining all three projects into a single end-to-end pipeline

 ## Contact